Frankie DePaula: Early life

-DePaula was born on July 4, 1939 in Jersey City, N.J. to Basil and Virginia DePaula.
-He attended St. Aloysius's Roman Catholic Grammar School in Greenville, Jersey City.
+DePaula was born on July 4, 1939, in Jersey City, N.J. to Basil and Virginia DePaula.
+He attended St. Aloysius's Roman Catholic Grammar School on West Side Ave. in Jersey City.
 DePaula was born and raised on Duncan Avenue in Jersey City along with his family.

 Amateur boxing career

 After his release from prison, DePaula, who had boxed while incarcerated, began training as an amateur at the Police Athletic League gym in Bayonne.
 He won the Novice 175 lb New York Golden Gloves title in 1962.

 Professional boxing career

-DePaula made his professional boxing debut on April 27, 1962 at the Gladiator Arena in Totowa, New Jersey, winning by third-round knockout over Bill McKeever.
+DePaula made his professional boxing debut on April 27, 1962, at the Gladiator Arena in Totowa, New Jersey, winning by third-round knockout over Bill McKeever.
 His career was interrupted by a spell in prison which led to the withdrawal of his boxing license.
 There are no recorded bouts for the years 1964 and 1965 on his record.
 He returned to the ring in September 1966.
 In May 1967, Anthony 'Gary' Garafola, an ex-professional fighter, took over as his manager after the death of Patty Amato.
 DePaula lost to Charlie 'The Devil' Green by a second round stoppage in September 1967 but a winning streak of five bouts including knockouts over Juan 'Rocky' Rivero and Jimmy McDermott earned him a fight against Dick Tiger a former world middleweight and light heavyweight champion.